Bobby Witt Jr. Player Props: Royals vs. Twins

 Twins Pitching Rankings (2022)

-- The 8.4 strikeouts per nine innings compiled by the Twins pitching staff last season ranked 20th in the big leagues.

-- The Twins' 3.98 team ERA ranked 19th across all league pitching staffs.
+- The Twins had a 3.98 team ERA that ranked 19th across all league pitching staffs.

-- The Twins gave up 184 total home runs last season (1.1 per game) to rank 21st in baseball.
+- Twins pitchers combined to give up 184 total home runs at a rate of 1.1 per game (21st in the league).

-- Gray gets the call to start for the Twins, his first of the season.
+- Ryan will start for the Twins, his first of the season.

-- The 33-year-old righty started and threw two innings when he last appeared on Monday, Sept.
-19 against the Cleveland Guardians.
+- The 26-year-old righty last appeared Friday, Sept.
+30 against the Detroit Tigers, when he started and went six scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.